 You should make a routine that you can stick to on a regular basis.
 Here’s an example of how you can structure it:

 - Tuesday: Harris Poll Online

 - Thursday: InboxDollars

 Every day, you can focus on a different survey website or specific activity.
 Spacing out how often you visit individual websites is wise.
 Once you’ve completed or attempted to qualify for surveys, you might not get any more for a few days or upwards to a week.
 This gives you ample time to let the site find you relevant offers and surveys for when you return.

 Making money with paid online surveys is a lot easier than you think.
 You need to be prepared and organized to maximize it, however.
 They are not scams, despite what some reviews might claim.
 Follow the rules and terms of service, and you’ll be earning rewards for many years to come.

 The first step is to create a dedicated email for survey websites to keep your inbox clean and organized.
-Afterwards, sign up for all of the major survey websites that we mentioned and others you research on your own.
+Afterward, sign up for all of the major survey websites that we mentioned and others you research on your own.
 Use tools like TrustPilot, Better Business Bureau, and social media to get an honest review of them.

 Then, focus on establishing a routine.
 Dedicate specific days to certain websites or activities.
 This will keep you consistently earning cash and rewards, which is much better than sporadically doing them.

 What are you waiting for?
 Take what you learned today and start making some money!